marcopolo4k/Provision/README.md

 - Perform search and replace on any file
 - Perform the mentioned 'stitching' on any file
 - Run any bash script
-- 'sudo -i' to root if needed (like some cP OS images)
+- 'sudo -i' to root if needed (like some local cP OS images)

 ## Installation
 perl modules need to be installed: